PhilLockett/Enigma3/README.md

 Maven resolves dependencies and builds the application independently of an IDE.

 This application simulates the [Enigma Machine](https://en.wikipedia.org/wiki/Enigma_machine).

-There are no restrictions placed on the Rotor selection, as such some Rotor combinations can be made that may not be available on the real machine.
+Note: there are no restrictions placed on the Rotor selection, as such some Rotor combinations can be made that may not be available on the real machine.

 Note: the turnover points for the Commercial, Rocket and SwissK Rotors are